 It was tough overcoming these obstacles, but luckily we did and hopefully you won’t have to.
 Having a game plan from the start is priceless, and will help you on the way to profitability.

-Three Reasons to Choose a Travel Blogging Niche
+Three Reasons to Choose a Travel Niche

 The Holy Grail is to combine all three, but don’t worry if you are lacking knowledge or passion on a subject.
 It is a lot easier to be passionate and gain knowledge when you are making money!

 #1.
-Passion for a Travel Blogging Niche
+Passion for Travel

 Blogging is a full-time job in the beginning if you want to be successful.
-Having passion for your travel blogging niche is critical to overcoming the down days and muscling through.
+Having passion for your niche is critical to overcoming the down days and muscling through.
 You need to be devoted for at least the next 2-5 years and hopefully more.

 #2.
-Knowledge on a Travel Blogging Niche
+Knowledge on Travel